marco-ht/CPP02/README.md

   - Avoid memory leaks when using `new` / `delete`
   - Each header must be self-contained and protected by include guards
   - No function implementations inside headers (except templates)
+  - Test thoroughly for memory leaks using tools like `valgrind`.

 ## Orthodox Canonical Form